-Confirmed on June 9, the devs will be releasing a crossplay beta as part of a global Battle.net client update.
+Earlier on this year in June, Blizzard finally introduced the crossplay feature into Overwatch.
 To take part, just make sure your console account is linked to your Battle.net and you’ve added your friends you want to play with.

-In order to snag yourself a seat on the crossplay beta train, Blizzard have announced that you’ll need to make sure your console is linked to your Battle.net account.
+In order to play with your friends on different platforms and utilize crossplay, Blizzard have announced that you’ll need to make sure your console is linked to your Battle.net account.